cisagov/manage.get.gov/docs/developer/migration-troubleshooting.md

 **Debug connectivity**

-dig getgov-rh.app.cloud.gov (domain information groper, gets DNS nameserver information) curl -v https://getgov-<app>.app.cloud.gov/ --resolve 'getgov-<app>.app.cloud.gov:<your-ip-address-from-dig-command-above-here>' (this gets you access to ping to it)
+dig https://getgov-<app>.app.cloud.gov (domain information groper, gets DNS nameserver information) curl -v https://getgov-<app>.app.cloud.gov/ --resolve 'getgov-<app>.app.cloud.gov:<your-ip-address-from-dig-command-above-here>' (this gets you access to ping to it)
 You should be able to play around with your sandbox and see from the curl command above that it’s being pinged.
 This command is basically log stream, but gives you full access to make sure you can ping the sandbox manually https://cisa-corp.slack.com/archives/C05BGB4L5NF/p1697810600723069